httpwg/http-extensions/draft-ietf-httpbis-priority.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.

-The terms sh-token and sh-boolean are imported from
+The terms sf-token and sf-boolean are imported from
-{{!STRUCTURED-HEADERS=I-D.ietf-httpbis-header-structure}}.
+{{!STRUCTURED-FIELDS=I-D.ietf-httpbis-header-structure}}.

 Example HTTP requests and responses use the HTTP/2-style formatting from
 {{?RFC7540}}.